zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/INSERT OVERWRITE/INTO.md

 -   Insert syntax of MaxCompute is different from MySQL or Oracle Insert syntax.
 The keyword table must be added following insert overwrite|into, instead of using tablename directly.
 -   When the target table for Insert is a partitioned table, expressions such as functions are not allowed in `[PARTITION (partcol1=val1, partcol2=val2 …)]` .
--   Currently, INSERT OVERWRITE does not support to insert columns.
+-   Currently, INSERT OVERWRITE does not support inserting columns.
 You can use INSERT INTO instead.

-Insert overwrite/into is used to save calculation results into a destination table.
+Insert overwrite/into saves calculation results into a destination table.

-The difference between insert into and insert overwrite is that insert into inserts added data into the table or partition, while insert overwrite clears source data from the table or partition before inserting data in it.
+The difference between insert into and insert overwrite is that insert into inserts added data into the table or partition, while insert overwrite clears source data from the table or partition before inserting the data in it.

-While processing data through MaxCompute SQL, insert overwrite/into is the most common statement, which can save the calculation result into a table, providing for the next calculation.
+While processing data through MaxCompute SQL, insert overwrite/into is the most common statement.
+It can save the calculation result into a table, needed for the subsequent calculation.
 For example, use the following statements to calculate the sale detail of different regions from the table sale\_detail:

 ```
 create table sale_detail_insert like sale_detail;